-- Reboot your Mac.
-(Now, your Mac may freeze.
+- Reboot your Mac and go back into recovery mode by pressing Command+R. (Now, your Mac may freeze.
 If it does, press and hold the power button until the LCD turns off, then turn it back on.)

 You'll be greeted by a GUI bootloader menu, which will load whatever OS you sat as your default.
 In my case, this was Windows, and Hyper-V worked flawlessly from a cold boot!

 If for some reason rEFInd is not working, power off the Mac, hold the Option key and power back on.
 Keep holding Option until you get to the UEFI bootloader menu, and you can boot back into OSX.